Biophilic design – nature sets design standards

 The design standards of biophilic design can be applied very well in bathrooms, allowing you to create a relaxing place right in your own home.
 The best thing is to stimulate all five senses through the use of:

 A great deal of natural light can be obtained by expanding window facades or skylights.
 In addition, you can allow nature to enter the space by providing an open view to the outside of the sky, trees, or the rear courtyard.

 Houseplants that are easy to care for, such as bamboo, for example, are best suited as they provide a high level of humidity.
 Large or small potted plants and hanging baskets can create a small, private jungle.

 Bathroom components as well as the floor and walls generate a comfortable sense of space by using cork, stone, and wood.
-In addition, this is helped by decorations and objects made from natural fibres, such as rattan.
+In addition, a biophilic interior design is created by decorations and objects made from natural fibres, such as rattan.

-By avoiding clear lines and integrating organic shapes such as oval-shaped basins, curved bathtubs, and patterned wallpaper featuring botanical motifs, you can create a room design that is close to nature.
+By avoiding clear lines and integrating organic shapes such as oval-shaped basins, curved bathtubs, such as our GROHE Essence Ceramic range and patterned wallpaper featuring botanical motifs, you can create a biophilic room design that is close to nature.

 You can create cosiness in the bathroom by using comfortable temperatures.
 This is made possible by changing the temperature of the rooms and surfaces using a thermostat or floor heating.

 The shimmering of fountains, the movements of grass, and water elements that you can see, hear, or touch can increase our comfort.
 One way to do so, for example, is to acquire an aquarium or decorative water bowls.

 GROHE values design as a crucial aspect of product development.
 It goes beyond mere aesthetics and instead represents the ideal combination of functionality, reliability, and innovation.
 This approach has resulted in over 450 awards for GROHE products and a constantly evolving portfolio that offers unparalleled options for the design community.